sandutsar/ntopng/doc/developers/README.alerts.md

 The below picture summarizes the interactions between C++ and Lua, and the involved queues.

+Note that the database (built-in recipient) is directly connected to one of the recipients queue (the first one).
+There is a "alert_store_db" endpoint which is taking care of inserting alerts into the database (see the alert_store.lua and subclasses).
+The only exception is with flow alerts when clickhouse is enabled: in this case flow alerts are no longer enqueues to the recipient queue for the database, as they are a view on the flows table (historical flows stored on clickhouse).

 ![Alerts architecture big picture](../img/alerts-architecture.png)

 # Stateless vs Stateful